 Nevada is located in the western part of the country, this state is the dryest state in the entire country and one with the highest elevation.
 The population of Nevada is around 3 million people and there are 5 cities with over 100k population, namely Las Vegas with 670k, Henderson 320k, Reno 260k, North Las Vegas 255k, and Sparks with around 105k population.
 Most of the people living in Nevada live in smaller cities and towns scattered all across the state.

-Living off the grid in Nevada is legal, although there are no laws prohibiting you to live off the grid but there are some laws which make off grid living almost impossible as harvesting rainwater is actually illegal, and in most of the state you will have a fairly hard time finding groundwater.
+Living off the grid in Nevada is legal, although there are no laws prohibiting you to live off the grid but there are some laws that make off grid living almost impossible as harvesting rainwater is actually illegal, and in most of the state you will have a fairly hard time finding groundwater.
 Overall Nevada is a fairly bad state for off grid living, the price of land is high, there are not a lot of areas where you can grow crops, you cant harvest rainwater and the crime rate is very high.

 If you want to live off the grid in Nevada then you will most likely store your water outside, but due to the constant sunshine the water can spoil, in this case, my personal recommendation is to use a large water bladder which you can easily place in the shade where it gets cooler Click here to check it out on Amazon.com

 Although the population of Nevada is actually increasing but most people who move to this state either move to Las Vegas or Reno.
-Nevada is considered to be a fairly large state, the problem is that most of the land is owned by the state and there are a lot of areas where you can not even travel like area 51, 6, 52 and other areas which do not even have an official name.
-During the cold war, Nevada was a testing site for nuclear bombs, and a lot of areas are radioactive, in fact, Nevada is one of the most radioactive places on earth.
+Nevada is considered to be a fairly large state, the problem is that most of the land is owned by the state and there are a lot of areas where you can not even travel like area 51, 6, 52, and other areas that do not even have an official name.
+During the cold war, Nevada was a testing site for nuclear bombs, and a lot of areas are radioactive, in fact, Nevada is one of the most radioactive places on Earth.

 Nevada has one of the worst education systems in the entire country, combine this with the numerous casinos and places to gamble you only end up with a high crime rate and a lot of people who lost everything due to gambling, if you have an addictive personality or you have trouble controlling yourself then Nevada is probably the worst state for you, as besides gambling there is not much to do.
 If you are looking for a state with a more humid climate then check out my recent article Off grid living in Arkansas ( The Natural State ).

 Nevada has a semi-arid climate which means that summers are hot and dry and the winters are cold.
 The average elevation in Nevada is around 5500 feet above the sea level, this means that the temperatures will fluctuate a lot during the day and night, no matter if it’s summer or winter.
-During the summertime, the average temperature is around 100°F, and often the difference between the day and nighttime temperatures are around 40°F.
+During the summertime, the average temperature is around 100°F, and often the difference between the day and nighttime temperatures is around 40°F.

 The winters can be fairly long in Nevada with an average temperature of around 57°F during the day and around 38°F during the night.
-Nevada does have occasionally a couple of days with below-freezing temperatures in some years and in the plains the temperatures can drop as low as 15°F. If you want to take a look at one of the neighboring states than check out my recent article Off grid living in California ( The Golden State ),
+Nevada does have occasionally a couple of days with below-freezing temperatures in some years and in the plains, the temperatures can drop as low as 15°F. If you want to take a look at one of the neighboring states then check out my recent article Off grid living in California ( The Golden State ),

 Even though most of Nevada is considered arid or semi-arid, there are still plenty of crops that are grown here like wheat, rye, oats, barley, potatoes, alfalfa seed, and hay.
 In addition to this Nevada also grows a lot of different types of vegetables and even fruits.
-From an off grid stand of point, you will face a couple of hurdles if you want to grow crops like most of the land not being suitable for growing crops, most of the land in the state is owned by the government and as the state has a semi-arid climate you will have difficulty finding enough water to water your crops.
+From an off grid stand of point, you will face a couple of hurdles if you want to grow crops like most of the land not being suitable for growing crops, most of the land in the state being owned by the government, and as the state has a semi-arid climate you will have difficulty finding enough water to water your crops.
 If you are looking for a state which has plenty of fertile lands then check out my recent article Off grid living in Delaware ( The Diamond State ).

-Freshwater availability in Nevada
+Freshwater Availability In Nevada

-Harvesting rainwater in Nevada is illegal, by far this is one of the biggest obstacles for living off the grid in Nevada.
+Harvesting rainwater in Nevada is illegal, by far this is one of the biggest obstacles to living off the grid in Nevada.
 The main problem is that Nevada has only around 7″ of rainfall every year, if you compare it to the states located on the east coast then these have an average of 45″ of rainfall every year.
 Most of the water in Nevada actually comes from surface water like the Colorado River, although in some areas there is access to groundwater.